esteinig/sketchy/README.md

 Please see the preprint for detailed limitations of `Sketchy`.

-Good things:

-* `Sketchy` performs best on lineage predictions and lineage-distributed genotypes from species-wide reference sketches
+* `Sketchy` performs best on lineage predictions and lineage-distributed genotypes from few reads
-* Reference sketch construction and genotype indices can be constructed easily from large genome collections
+* Reference sketches and genotype indices can be constructed easily from large genome collections

 However: